 Things have come on an awful long way since the string vest (invented for the British Graham Land Expedition to Antarctica in 1934-1937).
 Modern foundation layer garments are generally made of synthetic material.
 In some cases the material is even treated so that it prevents the build up of bacteria that live in sweaty clothes and make them smell (especially important if you don't have lots of changes of clothes).

-- To go under thick, warm pants (trousers) and outer
+go under thick, warm pants (trousers) and outer over-pants (waterproof

-long underwear for your legs in the Antarctic summer
+you'll need any long underwear for your legs in the Antarctic

 Mid Insulation Layer/s